 Ahmedabad – Jostling for space on the road

-Three days on road for more than 14 hrs everyday had taken a toll on us.
+Three days on road for more than 14 hrs every day had taken a toll on us.
 More than 4 GB of songs but still it felt as if we were merely repeating them.
-Thinking about all this, I went in shower.
+Thinking about all this, I went into the shower.
 Water was cold and my mind wanted me to reconsider my decision of getting wet at this unearthly hour.
 It gave me quick options – face wash / dry shower/shower at Gurgaon home… I rejected all, as it would be a long day and I needed to remain alert.
-Ritika too, got ready quickly and we left the resort by 05.30 hrs.
+Ritika too got ready quickly and we left the resort by 05.30 hrs.
 I took the wheels since roads were not in excellent shape here and we needed to drive faster in the mornings.

-While driving along the highway, we saw a big M of McDonalds waving at us as we crossed Ajmer exit.
-Soon, we parked our dhanno in the parking of mall and ate our fast food lunch to the fullest.
-By the time we left McD, clock showed 14.00 hrs.
+While driving along the highway, we saw a big M of McDonald’s waving at us as we crossed the Ajmer exit.
+Soon, we parked our dhanno in the parking of the mall and ate our fast food lunch to the fullest.
+By the time we left McD, the clock showed 14.00 hrs.
 No more scheduled stops, we thought.
 Soon, our car was back in triple digits cruising along the highway.
 Traffic was thin and soon we reached Jaipur bypass.
 There was a lot of Police presence, but traffic was not disrupted.
-After driving for around 60 km from Jaipur, we soon saw first signboard for GURGAON… it said 162 km.
+After driving for around 60 km from Jaipur, we soon saw the first signboard for GURGAON… it said 162 km.
 Finally, we were almost home.

 Three days of driving was finally reaching its conclusion.
 As we neared Dharuhera, traffic got heavy and our patience got thin.
 We just wanted to reach back home.
 Ritika was driving now.
 From congested roads of Bangalore to broader roads of Delhi/NCR, we indeed came a long way.
 She was enjoying fast driving.

 By the time we reached home, it showed 2510 km.
 Time read 18.30 hrs.
-We drove around 900 km on the last day in 13 hrs, including 1-2 breaks. the mammoth epic journey for us, finally ended, in time.
-Though we were tired, the satisfaction on our face was readable.
+We drove around 900 km on the last day in 13 hrs, including 1-2 breaks. the mammoth epic journey for us finally ended, in time.
+Though we were tired, the satisfaction on our faces was readable.
 We spent around Rs 25000/- including fuel, toll, stay at hotels, refreshments and meals…everything.
 Overall, a reasonable amount.